East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- East Carolina's games this season have gone over 54.5 points four of eight times.
+- East Carolina and its opponents have gone over the current 54.5-point total in four of eight games (50%) this season.

-- These two squads surrender a combined 62.4 points per game, 7.9 more than this contest's over/under.
+- The 62.4 points per game these two squads have allowed their opponents to score this season are 7.9 more than the 54.5 total in this contest.

-- Pirates games this season feature an average total of 59.4 points, a number 4.9 points higher than Saturday's over/under.
+- The average total in Pirates games this season is 59.4, 4.9 points above Saturday's total of 54.5.

-- In 2021, games involving the Owls have averaged a total of 54.4 points, 0.1 fewer than this game's set over/under.
+- The 54.4 PPG average total in Owls games this season is 0.1 points fewer than this game's over/under.

 East Carolina Stats and Trends

-- When East Carolina scores more than 35.8 points, it is 2-0 against the spread and 2-0 overall.
+- When East Carolina puts up more than 35.8 points, it is 2-0 against the spread and 2-0 overall.

-- East Carolina is 3-1 against the spread and 4-0 overall when the team churns out more than 382.8 yards.
+- When East Carolina totals over 382.8 yards, the team is 3-1 against the spread and 4-0 overall.

 - This year, the Pirates have turned the ball over 16 times, seven more than the Owls' takeaways (9).